BinaryVectorJr/BinaryVectorJr/README.md

 - Google Scholar [https://scholar.google.com/citations?user=rse5AfMAAAAJ&hl=en]

 ## Thank you!
 If you like what you see, feel free to star a repo or reach out.
 I’m always open to collaborating or chatting about new ideas.
-Check out more of my on my Portfolio [here](https://binaryvectorjr.github.io/portfolio).
+Check out more of my previous projects on my Portfolio [here](https://binaryvectorjr.github.io/portfolio).